ananta-mimo/sideswipe-study-with-bikelane/README.md

  - Goal: Evaluate whether bike lanes reduce conflicts and improve safety for bicyclists, especially at signalized intersections or in areas with high crash frequency.

  - Potential Concern: Installing bike lanes reduces the effective roadway width.
-Narrower lanes may lead to closer vehicle spacing, abrupt lane changes, or driver encroachment into bike lanes — factors that could increase sideswipe crash risk.
+Narrower lanes may lead to closer vehicle spacing, abrupt lane changes, or driver encroachment into bike lanes, factors that could increase sideswipe crash risk.

 ## 🚦 Project Objectives